 The Board through the Nomination and Remuneration Committee ("NRC") assesses the Independent Directors' independence annually.
-In the annual assessment of the Independent Directors of the Bank for financial year 2021 ("FY2021"), the Board was satisfied that each of the Independent Directors of the Bank continues to be independent and free from any business or other relationship, which could interfere with the exercise of independent judgement or the ability to act in the best interest of the Bank.
+In the annual assessment of the Independent Directors of the Bank for the financial year 2022 ("FY2022"), the Board was satisfied that each of the Independent Directors of the Bank continues to be independent and free from any business or other relationship, which could interfere with the exercise of independent judgement or the ability to act in the best interest of the Bank.
 All the Independent Directors also continue to fulfil the criteria and definition of 'Independent Director' as stipulated in BNM CG Policy.

-The Bank has adopted a nine (9) years policy for the tenure of Independent Directors.
+The Bank has adopted a policy to limit the tenure of Independent Directors to nine (9) years.
 Upon completion of the nine (9) years, an Independent Director may continue to serve on the Board if the Board has approved his/her re-appointment with recommendation from the NRC, after the assessment that the services of the Independent Director are still required by the Bank and that the Director concerned remains free of any business or other relationship with the Bank which could reasonably be perceived to materially interfere with his/her exercise of unfettered and independent judgement.
 Any re-appointment of Independent Director of this nature is subject to the approval of BNM.
 As at the date of this report, none of the Bank's Independent Directors have served for a cumulative period of more than nine (9) years.